moloy900/toolesy/pages/disclaimer.md

       <section class="disclaimer-section">
         <h2>No Professional Advice</h2>
-        <p>The content and tools provided on <strong>SEO Tools Hub</strong> should not be considered as professional,
+        <p>The content and tools provided on <strong>ToolEsy</strong> should not be considered as professional,
           legal, financial, or technical advice.
 Always seek the guidance of a qualified professional for specific concerns.</p>
       </section>